Days 97-100: Transfer

 That was a lot of talk for a pretty short mission.
 Moving on…

 Mission 34 sees you teaming up with Demyx for the first time to return to the ruins near Agrabah to hunt a brand new kind of Heartless called Aerial Masters.
 For the first and (I believe) only time in the game, you’re told to hunt a specific Heartless and given the number of that Heartless that you’ll have to kill (3).
-This is probably because the ruins are such wide open and wasted space that the devs didn’t want you leaving early if you accidentally missed one.
+This is probably because the ruins are such wide open and wasted space that the devs didn’t want you going back to the town if you accidentally missed one.

 Bonus Mission 35 wraps up our set with a simple heart collection mission in Beast’s Castle.
 You don’t even have to put up with a stealth segment this time!
 There’s a Slot Releaser in a chest in the Undercroft, so it’s all the more appealing.
 What you do have to do is put up with no less than three new enemies, all of them potentially lethal.
 The first is the Massive Possessor.
 This is a giant Possessor, and it splits into three Possessors if you kill it.
 The problem is that it’s almost impossible to attack the Massive Possessor in melee without getting sucked inside!
 Magic feels like overkill, but the danger presented by these evil clouds is hard to ignore, whichever strategy you employ!

 The other monsters introduced are related to one another: Icy Cubes from KH2, and Snowy Crystals, a large-sized version of the Icy Cubes.
 These monsters are not the laughable popcorn monsters from KH2.
-Both the Cubes and Crystals can launch an area attack on the floor that will cause Freeze near-to-100% of the time.
+Both the Cubes and Crystals can launch an area attack on the floor that will cause Freeze near-to-100% of the time (this is arguably even worse coming from the Cubes, since they’re so short that you can barely use air attacks against them!).
 And it can destroy you.
 The Undercroft in this mission holds a swarm Icy Cubes that come at you in waves and will freeze you one after another after another, and because of your limited magic, it’s hard to recommend using Fire here.
 The Snowy Crystals far better justify the use of Fire, as they’re not simple resized enemies: they’re durable and have a rolling attack that launches multiple freezing area attacks at ground level.
 Until you learn to cope with them (by dodging, or preferably by burning!), the Snowy Crystals may be the most dangerous foes in the game so far!

 This retrospective’s screenshots come from RickyC’s longplay of the DS version of Kingdom Hearts 358/2 Days at World of Longplays (YouTube), and from Brian0451’s recording of the 1.5HD cinematics of Kingdom Hearts 358/2 Days at World of Longplays (YouTube).